 Joanne V Hickey, PhD, RN, ACNP, FAAN, FCCM

 The adult neuroscience patient population has been the focus of Dr. Hickey’s advanced practice, research, and publications.
-She has serviced in the neuroscience clinical areas in St. Luke's Episcopal Hospital as an advanced practice nurse and The Methodist’s Hospital as the Scurlock Nurse Scholar.
-Dr. Hickey is the author of The Clinical Practice of Neurological and Neurosurgical Nursing now in its sixth edition and numerous articles on neuroscience topics.
+She has serviced in the neuroscience clinical areas in St. Luke's Episcopal Hospital as an advanced practice nurse, The Methodist’s Hospital as the Scurlock Nurse Scholar, and other institutions.
+Dr. Hickey is the editor/author of three books including The Clinical Practice of Neurological and Neurosurgical Nursing now in its 8th edition, The Continuum of Stroke Care: An Interprofessional Approach to Evidence-based Continuum of Stroke Care, and Evaluation of Heath Care Quality for DNPs now in its second edition.
+She has published numerous articles on neuroscience topics, advanced practice nursing, and quality improvement.
+Her research interest include topics in neuroscience patient care including stroke and also aging in place with the assistance of technology.
 She is a frequent speaker at national and international conferences.